ToposInstitute/RelationalThinking-Book/chp3-schemas-part2.md

 ## 4.1 Introduction

 Let us continue our journey of developing blueprints.
-In this chapter, we shall move beyond directed graphs, look into other flavors of graphs and how their blueprints are built upon the blueprint of directed graphs.
+In this chapter, we shall move beyond directed graphs, look into other flavors of graphs and how their blueprints are built upon the blueprints of directed graphs.

 ## 4.2 Reflexive Graphs (in theory)